clintonn/clintonn.github.io/_posts/2017-04-19-redis-ruby.md

 Redis is a data structure store.
 It stores all its values in unique keys, via the `SET` and `GET` methods for normal primitives (strings, integers, floats) and specialized methods for lists, hashes, and sets.

 Most languages come with packages that bind Redis commands to a client.
-Ruby has one in a gem called 'redis.'
-It responds similarly to Rails' ActiveRecord:
+Ruby has its own redis gem, which is structured similarly to what you might see with ActiveRecord:

 ```ruby
 require 'redis'